jdwije/LEWT/README.md

 l = LEWT::lewt.new( options )

 # do
-l.run_logic_loop
+l.run

 ```

 ## LEWT Extensions

 LEWT by itself is basically just an extension system, all the EPR operations are performed by extensions making LEWT very customisable.
-Being a beta version of this software, I have shipped LEWT with some basic extension which I find useful in my day to day contracting operations.
-These *core extensions* as I will call them for now are:
+Being a beta version of this software, I have shipped LEWT with some basic extension which I find useful in my day to day contracting operations but I'm hoping you all will replace them with better versions in time :) these *core extensions* as I will call them for now are:

 1. Calendar Timekeeping: Extract Time sheet data from iCal, OSX Calendar, and Google Calender sources and transform it for further processing.
 2. Simple Invoices: Process extract data as an invoice.